The following authors are featured on a semi-regular basis in Sada. We welcome new additions to our community and also seek new authors.

 See our Submissions Guidelines if you’d like to join the conversation.

-Nasser Arrabyee is a Yemeni journalist based in Sanaa and operator of the media service company Yemen Alaan.
+Nasser Arrabyee is a Yemeni journalist based in Sanaa and founder and president of the media service company Yemen Alaan.

 Lihi Ben Shitrit is an assistant professor at the School of Public and International Affairs at the University of Georgia in Athens.